 A number of personal finance experts always point to the gym membership as the first expense that should be cut.
 If you’re in need of extra savings this month, freeze your membership instead of canceling it.
 This will allow you to resume your fitness routine in the future without having to pay sign-up fees again.

-9. Buy Your Plane Tickets a Month Early
+9. Buy Your Plane Tickets a Month in Advance

 Booking last-minute travel is an easy way to pay an extra $100 or more.
-A study by CheapAir found that you can get the lowest airfares three weeks to 3 1/2 months in advance for domestic travel and at least two months in advance for international travel.
+A study by Skyscanner found that you can get the lowest airfares 30 days in advance for domestic travel and four months in advance for international travel.
 So if you know you’d like to travel in the near future, plan accordingly to save the most on airfare.

 10. Refinance Your Mortgage